 The origins of St. Stephen’s Basilica in Pest

 In 1838, the Hungarian capital suffered terrible floods.
-To escape the rising waters, several hundred inhabitants took shelter at the top of the hill where St. Stephen’s Basilica now stands.
+To escape the rising waters, several hundred inhabitants took shelter at the top of the hill where the St. Stephen’s Basilica now stands.

 A few years later, the local authorities decided to build a vast church dedicated to St. Stephen on the very spot where the lucky Budapesters narrowly escaped death!